Dpsharmadk/Calculator-Using-TKINTER/README.md

 # Tkinter Calculator

-This is a simple calculator made using Python and Tkinter.
+This is a smart calculator made using Python and Tkinter.

 ## Features